cuongnd9/awesome-linux-apps/README.md

 - [PlayOnLinux](https://www.playonlinux.com) - Support install Windows app and games on Linux. 👏
 - [Portable Linux Games](https://portablelinuxgames.org/) - Collection of a number of Linux games.
 - [Steam](https://store.steampowered.com/) - Platform to buy games.

+## Health

+- [UpSit](https://github.com/aykhanstoic/superposture) - Tracks sitting posture from the webcam using an on-device ML model and nudges you when you slouch; nothing is ever uploaded. 👏

 ## IDEs